On a Frank-Wolfe Approach for Abs-smooth Functions: Introduction

 Using the recursive evaluation procedure from \textup{\cite{Gr13}}, it follows that the composition of abs-smooth functions remains abs-smooth.
-Therefore, using the absolute value function and smooth univariate functions as building blocks, one can combine them via recursion and linear combination to construct a wide variety of abs-smooth functions, e.g., $\operatorname{min}$, $\operatorname{max}$, and the hinge loss function.
+Therefore, using the absolute value function and smooth univariate functions as building blocks, one can combine them via recursion and linear combination to construct a rich class of abs-smooth functions comprinsing, e.g., also $\operatorname{min}$ and $\operatorname{max}$.
 As a result, provided a neural network uses abs-smooth activation functions, its resulting squared $\ell_2$-loss is also abs-smooth.

 Also complementarity conditions or equilibrium constraints can be formulated in an abs-smooth form via